pinussilvestrus/camunda-modeler-excel-import-plugin/plugin/README.md

 ## Compatibility Notice

-This plug-in is compatible with Camunda Modeler `v3.4+`.
+This plug-in is currently only compatible with Camunda Modeler branch `hackdays-excel-plugin`.

 ## Resources